Blog Hero

 • Difficulty with sleep

-Screentime taking over our lives is relatively new, and there’s no definitive evidence that dark mode does any of these things.
-However, the blue light that radiates from screens is better understood.
+Screen time taking over our lives is relatively new, and there’s no definitive evidence that dark mode does any of these things when compared to light mode.
+It’s been suggested that dark mode isn’t enough, and what makes the difference is dimming the screen’s brightness setting.

 What is Blue Light?